tigerbeetle/tigerbeetle/README.md

 doc](docs/DESIGN.md) provides an overview of TigerBeetle's data structures.

-Check out short-term Roadmap below for where we're heading!
+Check out our [short-term Roadmap](#short-term-roadmap) below for where we're heading!

 ## QuickStart